CSIRO-enviro-informatics/loci-cache-scripts/docker/linksets/asgs2geofab/README.md

 ## Running

+### Meshblocks to Contracted Catchments

+Run with `createMBtoCC.sh` to execute the default workflow

+### RiverRegions to Contracted Catchments

-Run with `start.sh` to execute the default workflow
+Run with `createRRtoCC.sh` to execute the default workflow

+### Dev mode

-Modify docker-compose.yml to swap to the `tail -f...` command to enable manual execution then docker-compose exec linksets to execute manual commands in the `/app/` directory.
+Run `start.sh` docker-compose.yml enable manual execution then docker-compose exec linksets to execute manual commands in the `/app/` directory.

 ### Linkset upload

-To upload a new version of the asgs 2016 mb data from WFS to S3 execute `cd /app/linksets/mb2cc && python preload_asgs_wfs.py` in the linksets container
+To upload a new version of the asgs 2016 mb data from WFS to S3 enter dev mode above and execute `cd /app/mb2cc/mb2cc && python preload_asgs_wfs.py` in the linksets container